 This article was originally published for the PlaceBrandz initiative, now part of the Place Brand Observer.
 For an enhanced version of this article, see:

-Did you enjoy this guest post by Robert Govers on the difference between place branding and marketing?
-Please share!
+Enjoyed this post on the difference between place branding and place marketing?
+Share and spread the word!

 Latest posts by The Editorial Team (see all)